Partner Visa

 Part 2: How to apply for a 100 visa (permanent)

-If you score a permanent visa immediately as soon as your temporary partner visa is approved, good news: you've now received permanent residency status.
+If you score a permanent visa immediately as soon as your short-term partner visa is approved, good news: you've now received permanent residency status.

 If not, after two years, you'll need to gather additional documents to progress to the permanent stage of processing and to secure your 100 visa.
 Here's how: